 exploring the HEART of health

 Thank you for joining me to explore the HEART of health.
 I hope you’ve learned something new about kidney stones; I hope you never have one!
-Please contact me about topics you want to read about.

 I appreciate all of you who are following Watercress Words, and if you aren’t I invite you to join the wonderful people who are.
 You can meet some of them in the sidebar, where you can click on their image and visit their blogs.
 Use the form to get an email notification of new posts.
 Don’t worry, you won’t get anything else from me.